Friday 12 September

 6pm QUT Art Museum

 Texta is no ordinary book club; it's for people who love art.
 We use fiction to unpack the subjects, themes and emotions of art.
 Conversation is never colourless, and is facilitated by our brains trust from QUT Creative Writing and Literary Studies.
-Our third book for the year is Tiddas by Anita Heiss.
+Our fourth and last book for the year is Boy, lost: a family memoir by Kristina Olsson.

-Held in conjunction with the exhibition Carol Jerrems: photographic artist, join us for a brief tour of the exhibition followed by a glass of wine and generous amounts of healthy conversation.
+Held in conjunction with the exhibition Judith Wright: Desire, join us for a brief tour of the exhibition followed by a glass of wine and generous amounts of healthy conversation.